 Each program leading to the Bachelor of Arts degree requires the completion of a minor in addition to the major program.
 Students may fulfill the minor requirement with one or more minors of their own choosing.
 The minimum number of semester hours required for a minor is 15, at least 6 of which must be in courses numbered above 299.
 Minors are recorded on the permanent record.
-No course may be included in two minors or in a major and a minor (excluding General Education courses) unless the student is pursuing a Bachelor of Science or Bachelor of Social Work.
+No course may be included in two minors or in a major and a minor (excluding General Education courses) unless the student is pursuing a Bachelor of Fine Arts, Bachelor of Music, Bachelor of Music Education, Bachelor of Science or Bachelor of Social Work.
+Students may not select a major and minor which are the same.
 In the College of Business Administration, no course may count toward a business administration major and a business administration minor.
 Students majoring in in Integrated Marketing Communication or Sport Mangement may not minor in any business minor.